sznowicki/nowicki-io/content/blog/20220203-how-to-render-react-app-as-webcomponent/index.md

 ## Last comments

-I work with this pattern for at least a year.
+I work with web components more than a year.
 First it was only for that static website that we didn't want to use React.

-Then it was more into microfrontends.
+Then it micro frontends came to us because it's a good way for multiple teams to provide their services within a same website.
+Not the most efficient in terms of website performance or bundle size, but very efficient in terms of "we can work on our thing and you don't need to know what we do".

+Which can be a godsend in big organisations.

 In all cases I enjoyed writing native JS a lot.
-To the level that I choose to put more and more logic in our Design library into web components.
+To the level that I choose to put more and more logic in our Design library to web components.

-Now more and more React components are merely a wrappers and html builders for web components.
+Now more and more React components are merely just wrappers and html builders for web components.

 But it only applies to design components.
-Stupid components that need some logic but it's only the logic between the component and a user.
+Stupid components that need some logic, but it's only a logic between component and a user.

-When some app business logic is on a table, fetching some data from servers, maintaining app state, SPA routing, then the combo of React and Redux is still my tool of choice.
+When the's some business logic, fetching some data from servers, maintaining app state, SPA routing, then a combo of React and Redux is still my tool of choice.

 ## Now make your own custom HTMLElement, it's fun!